 The programming language used by Flutter is Dart, a client optimized language made by Google, which ensures speedy compilation to ARM and 64 Machine Code.
 Dart has highly optimized and customized user interfaces for Android and iOS, effective Ahead of Time compilation in the development process, and allows for quick changes to be made in sourcing and reloading a code.

 An important part of creating usable mobile apps is testing them, so development software must be able to support this.
 Flutter has three categories on which you test your app performance.
-These include unit testing to verify if a single method, function, or class is correct, Widget testing to test widgets as a text, buttons, and screen layouts, and Integration testing for checking if everything works well together.
+These include unit testing to verify if a single method, function, or class is correct, Widget testing to test widgets as text, buttons, and screen layouts, and Integration testing for checking if everything works well together.

 React Native has both unit and integration testing, but within these, it has end-to-end testing (E2E).
 This helps developers see what the shortcomings are of the app before it is released and from the perspective of the users.
 The E2E method of testing can be used on Android and iOS, while Flutter has yet to launch an iOS testing version.